-Constructed in 1980, Moll Hall provides housing for approximately 116 upperclassmen in double rooms on three co-ed floors.
-Favored by athletes for its relative proximity to Widener's Wellness Center, Moll is located at the intersection of Melrose Avenue and 16th Street near Memorial Field and the Academic Center North classroom building.
+Constructed in 1980, Moll Hall provides housing for approximately 116 students in double rooms on three co-educational floors.
+Moll is located at the intersection of Melrose Avenue and 16th Street near Memorial Field and the Academic Center North classroom building.

-Each floor in the air-conditioned building features two sex-specific community bathrooms, a lounge, and a coin-operated laundry facility.
-There is also a handicapped-accessible room with a private bath on the first floor.
+Each floor in the air-conditioned building features two sex-specific community bathrooms, a lounge, and a laundry facility.

 - Approximate room dimensions are 17'7" x 11'8"

 - Furniture: two beds, two desks, two chairs and two armoires